 LD50 | LD50 = Dose / Weight |

-- Master Metric Prefixes: Understand and convert metric prefixes, from tera to nano.
+- Metric Prefixes: Understand and convert metric prefixes, from tera to nano.
 This knowledge will help you work with various units in scientific calculations.

 - Handle Negative Numbers: Be comfortable with negative numbers and understand how they affect calculations.
 For instance, going from -8°C to +2°C represents a 10°C change.

 - Calculate Percentage and Percent Change: Know how to calculate percentages and percent changes.
-Understand that percentage is a measure of part divided by the whole, and percent change can be calculated using the given formula.
+Understand that a percentage is a measure of a part divided by the whole, and percent change can be calculated using the given formula.

 - Recognize Exponential Growth: Understand the formulas for exponential growth, which are important for studying population trends.